kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

    The robots displayed in the video demonstration fit nicely into the MARC model associated to Everything-IoT.<br />

 🔹 **Knowledge extraction, possible adaptation / experiment:**
-   I will benefit greatly from a project that extensively implement the principles regulating Autonomous vehicles.<br />
+   I will benefit greatly from a project that extensively implements the principles regulating Autonomous vehicles.<br />
    This innovative idea is an instance of the AV Class that scaffolds the structure with Waiter and Butler task capabilities.
 A "Tool vs Principle" analysis guides my thinking and leads to the recognition of the need to work on a project dependent on these principles.